artem-ivashchenko/Witch-of-mountain-winds/README.md

 Witch of mountain winds is a landing page for natural body care with nature-inspired visuals and a clean and inviting design.

-Stack: HTML, CSS, SCSS, BEM, Javascript
+Stack:
+- HTML
+- CSS
+- SCSS
+- BEM
+- Javascript

 Preview: https://artem-ivashchenko.github.io/Witch-of-mountain-winds/